 The Armenian Communities Department of the Calouste Gulbenkian Foundation (henceforth CGF) supports various projects that can have a positive impact on the Armenian world.
 Our Project Grants are open to all applicants and countries as long as they pertain to Armenian themes and issues.
-Projects submitted must fall within the scope of the Department's four main priority areas.
+Projects submitted must fall within the scope of the Department's main priority areas.

-In order to help better understand what the Foundation seeks in project proposals in general and to help with the preparation of your application, CGF has developed this Application Guidelines document.
-All applicants are required to read the document before filling the CGF online Application Form.
+In order to help better understand what the Foundation seeks in project proposals in general and to help with the preparation of your application, CGF has developed this "Application Guidelines" document.
+All applicants are required to read this document and the "Requirements, Criteria and Conditions" document before filling the CGF online Application Form.
 The guidelines are meant to help the applicant address key questions and formulate responses before filling the form.
 The form is comprised of 10 questions as listed below.